 - We think that building relationships with a larger group of advocates and charities will make our own work more effective by providing us with new information to consider and new groups with which to collaborate.

-Grants from ACE’s EAA Fund will be distributed to a number of promising charities around the world.
+ACE Movement Grants will be distributed to a number of promising charities around the world.
 Some of the funds may also be distributed to our recommended charities.
 The grant decisions will be determined by a review committee consisting of several ACE team members.